Activism

 Decorative Image

 As a small business we can’t be everywhere, speak for everyone, or do more than we can possibly do.
-But one small thing we can do right now is direct funds where they are most sorely needed, and we trust World Central Kitchen to help alleviate suffering by providing meals in response to humanitarian crises.
+But one small thing we can do is direct funds where they are most sorely needed, and we trust World Central Kitchen to help alleviate suffering by providing meals in response to humanitarian crises.

 Activism - Fundraiser for Ukraine